Bill Nuss

 As an independent producer, Nuss negotiated Side-Letter Agreements with the Directors Guild of America, the Teamsters and IATSE.
 His company, Confidential Pictures, produced North Shore for 20th Century Fox where he was involved in changing the production rebates in the state of Hawaii.
 On the creative side of the table, he is a member of the Writers Guild, the Directors Guild, the Screen Actors Guild, the Dramatists Guild, and Actors' Equity Association.
+He is also an active WGA Credits Arbitrator.

 Nuss was the creator and Executive Producer of Pacific Blue, USA Network's highest rated drama series during its reign.
-The series reached one hundred and one episodes and is currently available on Amazon, Pluto, IMDB, and on DVD.
+The series reached one hundred and one episodes and is currently available on Amazon, Tubi, Pluto, Plex, Roku, and on DVD.

 An avid tournament poker player, Nuss created and produced The Real Deal, the world's first live interactive poker show, staged at the Venetian Resort and Casino in Las Vegas.
 The show featured poker stars Doyle Brunson, Phil Hellmuth, Daniel Negreanu, Antonio Esfandiari, Phil Laak, and Scotty Nguyen.

 As the youngest executive in the history of NBC, Nuss worked with legendary programmer Brandon Tartikoff, in developing Hill Street Blues, Fame, and St. Elsewhere.

-Originally from New York and Atlanta, Bill Nuss graduated from Northwestern University where he developed the long running improvisational comedy review, The Mee-Ow Show.
+Originally from New York and Atlanta, Bill Nuss graduated from Northwestern University where he developed the long running (50 years) improvisational comedy review, The Mee-Ow Show that later spawned many writers, directors and actors including Julia Louis-Dreyfus and Seth Meyers.
 He was on the Board of Brentwood Country and served as President from 2018 to 2021.
 Bill is married to Bonnie Geller Nuss and lives in Brentwood, CA with their two daughters.